 All Kindergarten children at Cornerstone are assessed with the Minnesota Executive Function Scale and the NIH Toolbox Picture Vocabulary in the Fall and again in the Spring to assess for school readiness.
-(See scores for 16/17 WBWF Summary on pg.
-48)

 While we are committed to the work of preparing our children, among many other things, to demonstrate proficiency on their standardized tests, we are also unwaveringly grounded in our commitment to provide access to high quality Montessori to all children and especially those children with significant deficits in their skills.
 We are pleased this year to have enough years of assessment documented to show consistent strong trends in Cornerstone scores relative to neighboring schools'.